astronomer/docs/learn/airflow-passing-data-between-tasks.md

 XComs should be used to pass small amounts of data between tasks.
 For example, task metadata, dates, model accuracy, or single value query results are all ideal data to use with XCom.

-While there is nothing stopping you from passing larger amounts of data with XCom, be very careful when doing so and consider using [a custom XCom backend](custom-xcom-backends-tutorial.md) while paying close attention to appropriately [scaling your Airflow resources](airflow-scaling-workers.md).
+While you can technically pass large amounts of data with XCom, be very careful when doing so and consider using [a custom XCom backend](custom-xcom-backends-tutorial.md) and [scaling your Airflow resources](airflow-scaling-workers.md).

-When using the standard XCom backend, the size-limit for an XCom is determined by the metadata database you are using.
+When you use the standard XCom backend, the size-limit for an XCom is determined by your metadata database.
 Common sizes are:

 - Postgres: 1 Gb
 - SQLite: 2 Gb